braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 Rounds of regular reviewing of everyone's work to ensure that it stays within the scope.
 It includes:

--  Regular weekly meetings
+-  Regular weekly meetings.
--  Reports on progress and changes made
+-  Reports on progress and changes made.
--  Communication around the necessary future changes to be made to the project
+-  Communication around the necessary future changes to be made to the project.

 ## 2. Work Breakdown Structure